 - Imagine a hundred years from now and your life has ended.
 Write your obituary.
 Include all of your future accomplishments as an author and writer.
 Include family and guests who attended your funeral.
 Can you imagine anyone famous attending?
 Include those names as well.

 - If writing your obituary seems too morbid, write an imaginary Wikipedia profile of your life of the future.
 Imagine that you accomplished everything that you ever hoped to accomplish.
-What does Wikipedia say as you as a writer?
-What are your accomplishments.
-Who did you influence.
+What does Wikipedia say about you as a writer?
+What are your accomplishments?
+Who did you influence?
 Look at other Wikipedia author profiles for inspiration.

 Create a Writer Vision Board